 School of Arts & Humanities

-Communications majors have opportunities for a wide range of careers in both mainstream media and church settings.
-They are distinguished by their solid theoretical knowledge, professional skills, and ability to think and act as Christians in a world where all media converge to form a set of compelling communications tools.
+The media industry is changing rapidly and requires professionals to have a diversified skill-set.
+Putting graduates in influential roles in a world where mass media are a driving force is our mission.
+Students are educated for a wide range of careers in the field of communications in mainstream media and church settings.
+They are distinguished by their solid theoretical knowledge, their professional skills, and their ability to think and act as Christians in a world where all media converge to form a set of compelling communications tools.

 - multimedia journalism